verisign/python-confluent-schemaregistry/README.md

 # Python Schema Registry Client

-A Python client used to interact with the confluent schema registry.
-Support for 2.6 and 2.7.
+A Python client used to interact with [Confluent](http://confluent.io/)'s [schema registry](https://github.com/confluentinc/schema-registry).
+Supports Python 2.6 and 2.7.
 This also works within a virtual env.

-The API is heavily based off of the existing Java API found [here](https://github.com/confluentinc/schema-registry).
+The API is heavily based off of the existing Java API of [Confluent schema registry](https://github.com/confluentinc/schema-registry).

 # Example Usage